adonisjs/legacy-docs/2.0/ioc-container.md

 })
 ```

 It is fairly simple to inject other bindings inside your binding.
-Also it does not matter whether `Redis` was registered before or after your binding, IoC container will resolve it for you as long as it has been registered.
+Also, it does not matter whether `Redis` was registered before or after your binding, IoC container will resolve it for you as long as it has been registered.

 ## Managers

-Managers are like your bindings but they have different purpose, `object` exposed via manager needs to have `extend` method and is used for extending implementations.
-Mail provider is an example of same
+Managers are like your bindings but they have different purpose, `object` exposed via manager needs to have an `extend` method and is used for extending implementations.
+The Mail provider is an example of this.

-#### registering Mail as a manager inside Ioc container
+#### registering Mail as a manager inside the Ioc container

 ```javascript,line-numbers
 Ioc.manager('Adonis/Addons/Mail', Mail)